-Note also that the main argument provided in Landau (2010) to really support the syntactic projection of implicit arguments (compared to leaving them syntactically unrepresented) is based on the observation that implicit arguments can function as the controller in partial control contexts and the assumption that this type of control can only be treated in the syntax.
-There are two potential confounds: (i) Landau develops his argument on the basis of implicit experiencers of adjectives.
-However, since, for principled reasons, this argument cannot be applied to implicit agents of passives, it remains open whether implicit agents of passives also license partial control. (ii) Pearson (2013, 2016) has recently shown that a purely semantic analysis of partial control is, in fact, possible.
+implicit arguments can function as the controller in partial control contexts and the assumption that this type of control can only be treated in the syntax.
+There are two potential confounds: (i) Landau develops his argument on the basis of implicit experiencers of adjectives and never shows that implicit agents of passives also license partial control. (ii) Pearson (2013, 2016) has recently shown that a purely semantic analysis of partial control is, in fact, possible.

-there was begun C the living.room up to clean 'People/someone begun cleaning the living room.'

-- b. dat (er) gedanst wordt.

-- .. that (there) danced is

-- "... that people are dancing."
-(Mohr 2005: 120, (21b))
+there is danced 'People dance.'
+(Ruys 2010: 143, (4a))

-- (68) Icelandic:

-- a. Það var byrjað að moka snjóinn.

-- it was begun to shovel snow

-- 'People/someone began to shovel snow.'

-- b. Í gær var dansað. yesterday was danced
+- (68) Icelandic: - a. Það var byrjað að moka snjóinn. it was begun to shovel snow 'People began to shovel snow.' - b. Í gær var dansað.yesterday was danced'People danced yesterday.'

-- 'People danced yesterday.'
 (Zeanen et al. 1985: 98, (9))

-- (69) Norwegian:

-- a.
-Først da ble det stoppet å røyke. first then was it stopped to smoke 'Only then people/someone stopped smoking.'

-- b.
-I går ble det danset. in yesterday was it danced

-- 'Yesterday, people danced.'
-(Mohr 2005: 35, (22))
+- (69) Norwegian: - a.
+Først da ble det stoppet å røyke. first then was it stopped to smoke 'Only then people stopped smoking.' - b.
+I går ble det danset.
+(Mohr 2005: 35, (22)) in yesterday was it danced 'Yesterday, people danced.'